matheusmoreira/liblinux/README.markdown

 ## Why?

 In 2014, the [`getrandom`][getrandom] system call was introduced.
 It lets applications obtain random bits without using pathnames or file descriptors.
-However, [it took over 2 years][long-road-to-getrandom()-in-glibc] for `glibc` support to arrive.
+However, [it took over 2 years][long-road-to-getrandom()-in-glibc]
+for `glibc` support to arrive.
-The kernel's random number subsystem maintainer [wrote in an email][email.theodore-ts'o]:
+The kernel's random number subsystem maintainer
+[wrote in an email][email.theodore-ts'o]:

 > _[...]_
 > maybe the kernel developers should support a `libinux.a` library
 > that would allow us to bypass `glibc` when they are being non-helpful.

-[Other system calls are also unsupported][glibc-wrappers-for-(nearly-all)-linux-system-calls].
+Other system calls
+[are also unsupported][glibc-wrappers-for-linux-system-calls].
 Apparently, `glibc` does not see itself as a wrapper for Linux kernel functionality.
 One of the proposed solutions was to
 [put them in a separate library][email.roland-mcgrath]: